-The square is encircled by tavernas and bars, though none are more unique and playful than Superfly Cafe.
+The square is encircled by tavernas and bars.
+However, none are more unique and playful than Superfly Cafe.

 You don’t need a DeLorean to travel back in time.
 Stepping through the doors of Superfly offers just that.
 With retro posters, memorabilia, and jukeboxes, Superfly transports visitors back to the 1970s.

-Vinyl records are hung on the walls, old video games consoles are stacked on the shelves and patrons are seated on colourful, mismatching retro vintage chairs.
+Vinyl records are hung on the walls, old video game consoles are stacked on the shelves, and patrons are seated on colourful, mismatching retro vintage chairs.
 This is a fresh and fun place to enjoy a coffee.

-Come night time, the speakers at Superfly blare out classic rock and attract an alternative crowd.
+Come nighttime, the speakers at Superfly blare out classic rock and attract an alternative crowd.

 Where: Effranoros 40, Athina 116 35, Greece

 Where: Pl.
-Profitou Ilia 2, Pagrati
+Profitou Ilia 2, Pagrati, Athens

-Paintings of elephants, freak shows and strong men dance along the pastel-coloured walls.
+Paintings of elephants, freak shows, and strong men dance along the pastel-coloured walls.
 The decor and furnishings are a colourful mishmash and contribute to a wholly unique experience.